 Can I work?
 Should I work?

 Given current conditions, several factors must be taken into account as you consider your practice.
-First, check your state and county regulations, as stay-at-home restrictions are being updated often.
+First, check your state and county regulations, as restrictions are being updated often.
 We also encourage you to read our Back-to-Practice statement for a full review of considerations.

 Does the insurance policy included with ABMP membership cover COVID-19 transmission?
 What about other liability insurance policies?